* Infineon says $40 per share offer for U.S. firm is

 Terms call for it to pay $40 per share for the U.S. company,

-Shares of International Rectifier rose to $39.15 following
+Shares of International Rectifier rose as high as $39.50

 York Stock Exchange.

-Infineon shares had closed down 1.38 percent ahead of the
+the Frankfurt exchange.
+The stock had closed down 1.38 percent

 Infineon, whose chips activate car airbags, enable cruise